Redacted-Rice/ITB-RedactedRiceMods/readme.md

-# Redacted Rice Complete Mod Pack
+# Redacted Rice Complete Mods
 All of RedactedRice's Mods for Into the Breach
 Created by Das Keifer